cbcruk/jsdoc3-/docs/tags/inline-tutorial.md

 ## Overview

-The `{@tutorial}` inline tag creates a link to the tutorial identifier that you specify.
-When you use the `{@tutorial}` tag, you can also provide link text, using one of several different formats.
+The `@tutorial` inline tag creates a link to the tutorial identifier that you specify.
+When you use the `@tutorial` tag, you can also provide link text, using one of several different formats.
 If you don't provide any link text, JSDoc uses the tutorial's title as the link text.

-If you need to link to a namepath or a URL, use the [`{@link}` inline tag](./inline-link.md) instead of the `{@tutorial}` tag.
+If you need to link to a namepath or a URL, use the [`@link` inline tag](./inline-link.md) instead of the `@tutorial` tag.

 ## Examples

-The following example shows all of the ways to provide link text for the `{@tutorial}` tag:
+The following example shows all of the ways to provide link text for the `@tutorial` tag:

 Providing link text